-Based on the expectations contained in the National Network Development Plan, for the period 2015-2020 there is a high uncertainty about the evolution of the expected demand.
-However, due to the demand reductions in the last years and a suitable installed capacity, no demand coverage problems are expected.
+Based on the expectations contained in the first proposal of "Energy Planning.
+Development Plan of the Transmission Network Electric Power" that presently is under consideration of the Spanish authorities, for the period 2015-2020 there is a high uncertainty about the evolution of the expected demand.
+However, due to the demand reductions in the last years, no demand coverage problems are expected.